neuroinformatics-unit/HowTo/docs/source/data_analysis/HPC-module-SLEAP.md

 If you have not done so, please follow the relevant instructions on the [SWC internal wiki](https://wiki.ucl.ac.uk/display/SSC/SWC+Storage+Platform+Overview).

-We will also assume that the data you are working with are stored in a `ceph` or `winstor` directory to which you have access to.
+We will also assume that the data you are working with are stored in a `ceph` directory to which you have access to.
 In the rest of this guide, we will use the path `/ceph/scratch/neuroinformatics-dropoff/SLEAP_HPC_test_data` which contains a SLEAP project for test purposes.
 You should replace this with the path to your own data.